zweilosec/Infosec-Notes/windows-1/windows-basics.md

 ### **Underlying Mechanisms**

 Scheduled Tasks in Windows are managed by the Task Scheduler Engine, a built-in service that automates the launching of programs or scripts at predefined times or in response to specific events.
-The engine continuously monitors triggers—such as system startup, user logon, or a particular time of day—to determine when a task should be executed.
+The engine continuously monitors triggers, such as system startup, user logon, or a particular time of day, to determine when a task should be executed.
 Each task’s configuration, including its triggers, actions, and conditions, is stored as an XML file within protected system directories.
 When a task runs, the Task Scheduler executes the defined actions and records detailed information about the execution process in the Windows event logs.
 These logs provide valuable insights for monitoring task outcomes and troubleshooting any issues that may arise.

 - **Task Scheduler Service (`Task Scheduler` / `taskschd.msc`):**  The core Windows service responsible for managing, triggering, and executing scheduled tasks.
 It runs as a background service (`Task Scheduler`), starting during system boot.
 - **Task Definition:**  Each task is defined by an XML file specifying triggers, actions, conditions, and settings.
 These definitions are stored in the filesystem and referenced by the Task Scheduler.